Skip to main content

 • Name: generated from the domain, for example flashai-demo

-• Instructions: multi-line delegation guidance for AI SRE, explaining which Flashcat alerts/incidents should prefer FlashAI and which generic observability questions should not.
+• Instructions: a summary: line plus a body — the body lists which Flashcat alerts/incidents should prefer FlashAI and which generic observability questions should not.

 • Card URL: generated from the domain: